 Alcohol use can be a serious and problematic issue.
 We find that patients will sometimes transfer their food addiction to alcohol.
 Alcohol has a lot of calories, and patients will struggle with weight loss.
 Additionally, patients can be more sensitive to alcohol; getting inebriated more easily and can develop tolerance and addiction.

 Counseling before surgery to work on eating patterns can set you up for long-term success.
 Often it is the lack of psychological preparedness that can be a barrier to patient success.
 For this reason, work with a counselor before surgery can help you to understand your individual relationship to food and what your triggers are.
 Having an understanding of this can help you to develop new coping strategies and behaviors to manage food in your life in a more healthy way.

 How long do I have to follow up with the program after I have surgery?

 Ideally we would like you to follow up with us for life, but we do require a minimum of five years.
 It is important for us to continue to see you long-term so that we can ensure that your vitamin and nutrient levels are within healthy ranges.
 Plus, we love to see how our patients are doing!

 What support options are there for me after surgery?

 It is very important to your success to keep your follow-up appointments with your care team.
 Additionally, our program offers two support groups per month at BID Milton – one for all patients (both before and after surgery patients) and one strictly for patients after surgery.
 At these support groups, you will have an opportunity to engage in conversations with other patients who have gone through the weight loss surgery process.
 Resources for recipes, counseling, online support and reading materials are also available through our team as well.

-To learn more, watch our free online information session video or attend a one-hour in-person information session.
+To learn more, watch our free online information session video.

 Phone: (617) 313-1440